 We can make them at home but we tend to buy them in bakeries because the dough can be hard to handle.

-This is a type of pie that’s usually filled with -yes, you guessed right! – dulce de membrillo.
+This is a type of pie that’s usually filled with – yes, you guessed right! – dulce de membrillo (quince jam).

-We love it and use it so much because it is sweet and slightly acid at the same time, so we digest it well at any time of the day.
+We love it and use it so much because it is sweet and slightly acidic at the same time, so we digest it well at any time of the day.

 What remains the same is the shortbread, which is then filled with tasty dulce de membrillo and sometimes dulce de leche because, well, it’s Argentina!

 You may be surprised to know that Argentina is the world’s fifth-largest producer of wine, and grapes of all varieties are grown throughout the country.

 From San Juan in the north to Rio Negro in Patagonia, delicious wine can be found across Argentina.
 Yet for the wine connoisseurs amongst you, Mendoza, the country’s leading wine-producing region, has to be at the top of your must-visit list.